michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ---
-title: Hunting the Sunken Treasure
+title: Hunting the sunken treasure
 type: On-Screen
 experience: Unplugged Coding Experience
 subject: Goal Based
 relatedActivities:
   - Jungle Safari Adventure
   - Planet Discovery
-description: This activity challenges players to build a sequence to complete a mission.
+description: This activity challenges learners to build a sequence to complete a mission.
 metaImage: /assets/media/mission-_hunting_the_sunken_treasure.jpg
 metaImageAlt: Illustration of orange hand pointing to a grid of submarine and treasure underwater with action blocks floating at top